Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/01-Intro.md

 ## ChromeEngine's Layout

 Before you begin using ChromeEngine it's helpful to know a little bit about it's layout.
 It's not complicated but it's important you're familiar with it or you might get stuck right out of the gate.
-ChromeEngine contains many sprites but most of them are used to make the engine work, you only need to care about 4 of them: `Setup`, `Logic`, `GUI`, `Settings`.
+ChromeEngine contains many sprites but you only need to care about 4 of them: `Setup`, `Logic`, `GUI`, `Settings`.

 ### Code Locations
 Additionally within those 4 sprites you MUST place your code within the designated blocks for user code.
 If in doubt please refer to the following table for all user code locations: